 '''

 PyMOL> fetch 2rh1, inactive

-PyMOL> fetch 3pOg, active
+PyMOL> fetch 3p0g, active

 '''

 In addition to the protein and ligands, the inactive-state structure contains some molecules that are only present to facilitate experimental structure determination.
 Remove them using the below commands.
 (Note that the first two resnames being removed are "SO4" and "HOH" with capital O, not the number zero.)
+We will also add hydrogen atoms.

+'''

-PyMOL> remove inactive and resid 1000-PyMOL> remove resname SO4+HOH+GLC+12P+BU1+CLR+PLM+ACM
+PyMOL> remove inactive and resid 1000-

+PyMOL> remove resname SO4+HOH+GLC+12P+BU1+CLR+PLM+ACM

+PyMOL> h_add active

+PyMOL> h_add inactive

+'''